-Some LaCie storage devices can be used with higher-end USB-C iPads (click here to see if your LaCie device is supported with USB-C iPads).
+Some LaCie storage devices can be used with newer USB-C iPads (click here to see if your LaCie device is supported with USB-C iPads).
 For a list of supported actions please see the list below:

 To view the contents of the storage device on your iPad, open the native Files app.
 The connected storage device is available in the left sidebar and can be easily found next to the:

 If the sidebar is not visible, tap the sidebar icon on the upper left to reveal it.
 There are multiple folders for services and apps installed on your iPad.
 For example, cloud services such as iCloud, OneDrive, Adobe Creative Cloud and many others have a folder in the Files app to easily view and copy content.
 Once your LaCie storage device is connected you can copy content to your preferred cloud service.

 Note: Unlocking a LaCie storage device with a Seagate Secure password is currently unavailable.
 Seagate Secure can be temporarily disabled using Toolkit on a Mac or PC before connecting it to a supported iPad.

 In the Files app, tap on the connected drive to see all files stored within it.
 Files and folders can be viewed and opened (if an app is installed to support the filed type).
 The method of interacting with files changes slightly based on the version of iPadOS running.
 See this Apple article and select the appropriate iPadOS version for usage information.
 A video covering the use of the file app is also available on the Apple support YouTube channel.